gillian-guide/gillian-guide.github.io/docs/en/optimization.md

     - If experienced, you can manually configure the options.
 There is usually no need to, though.
     - If any issues occur, [report them on the Discord server](../index.md/#navigation).

+??? warning "For NVIDIA 50-series RTX GPU users"
+    Currently, the game will not launch with DXVK installed with latest drivers.
+The workaround is as follows:

+    1. Install DXVK.
+    2. Temporarily remove/rename :fontawesome-solid-gears:`dinput8.dll` from the game folder.
+    3. Open the command prompt as an administrator and run the following:

+        ```bash
+        reg add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options" /v DevOverrideEnable /t REG_DWORD /d 1`.
+        ```

+    4. Restart the PC.
+    5. Go to the latest [Release page](https://github.com/marekzajac97/nvgpucomp32_patch) of the required patch.
+    6. Download the :fontawesome-solid-gears:`nvgpucomp32.dll`.
+Make sure your driver version is the same as the release's name.
+    7. In the game folder, create folders called :material-folder: ==PlayGTAIV.exe.local== and :material-folder: ==GTAIV.exe.local== and put the downloaded file in both folders.
+    8. Launch the game once.
+    9. Once ensured that the game loaded, restore :fontawesome-solid-gears:`dinput8.dll` to the game folder.
+    10. Open the command prompt as an administrator and run the following:

+        ```bash
+        reg add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options" /v DevOverrideEnable /t REG_DWORD /d 0`.
+        ```

+    If updating drivers, the procedure has to be done again (steps 5-7 can be skipped) until NVIDIA resolves the issue.

 After using the tool, you can freely skip to optimal graphics settings:

 [Next page:material-page-last: <br>Additional Setup: Optimal graphics settings</br>](additional-setup.md/#optimal-graphics-settings){ .md-button .md-button--primary }